chetaldrich/euler/README.md

 # euler

-Euler solutions, done in Scala.
+Euler solutions, done in Scala to learn the language.